SimLi1333/vidra/docs/docs/topics/architecture.md

 The **Adapter Layer** manages integrations with external systems, such as Infrahub and Kubernetes clusters.
 It handles API communication, artifact processing, and abstracts external dependencies behind interfaces, facilitating testing and future expansion.

+While Kubernetes is not a direct external system, we put the actions done by additional go clients (like talking to other clusters or handling eventbased reconciliation) into the adapter layer, as they are not part of the core controller logic.

 This layered approach enforces separation of concerns, simplifies testing, and enables future extensibility.
 Dependencies between layers are managed through interfaces, allowing for easy mocking and unit testing.
 Importantly, dependencies only go inward—outer layers depend on inner layers, but not vice versa—ensuring a clean, maintainable architecture.